Cette page n'a pas encore été traduite. Si vous voulez aider à la traduire, voyez le README

 On some CPUs, XMRig tries to increase performance by disabling certain

 features like your CPU's instruction prefetcher.
-These operations
+These operations require

-running it as administrator, or running
+administrator, or running

-sudo ./xmrig on other
+sudo ./xmrig on other systems.

 Find the line in config.json that says